FatalMistake02/PIX/README.md

 # PIX
 ---
+Pixels.
 A Lossless image file format designed to be as small as possible.

 >This project is licensed under the MIT License.